Ministry of Agriculture

 - Discontinue use of a product if resistance is suspected and consult your crop advisor.

 Sulphur is currently the most common fungicide used for powdery mildew control in the B.C. interior on both conventional and organic vineyards.
-Kumulus DF is a dry flowable formulation of sulphur.
+Kumulus and Microthiol are dry flowable formulations of sulphur.
 The addition of 730 mL/ha of a wetting agent will help to improve the distribution of wettable sulphur over the plant surfaces.
 However, the use of these agents may cause more Botrytis infection.
 Too much wetting agent will cause excessive foaming in the sprayer.
 Fruit and leaf “burning” may occur if sulphur is applied during slow drying conditions or when temperatures are above 27°C. Do not apply sulphur to Concord, Sheridan or Foch.

-Quintec was registered June 2010 for control of powdery mildew in grape.
-It is a protectant fungicide, best used before visible mildew is present.
+Quintec is a protectant fungicide, best used before visible mildew is present.
 Use the higher rate during high mildew pressure conditions.
 Rotate with fungicides from other chemical groups for resistance management.
 Quintec does not provide control of botrytis bunch rot.

-Vivando was registered in September 2010 for control of powdery mildew in grape.
+Vivando is registered for control of powdery mildew in grape.
 Rotate with fungicides from other chemical groups for resistance management, and do not use more than 2 times sequentially.
 Not effective on botrytis bunch rot.

-Sovran and Flint are strobilurin fungicides which provide good control of powdery mildews.
-These products are in the same class of compounds (group 11) and are at high risk of resistance.
+Sovran and Flint are strobilurin fungicides (group 11) which provide good control of powdery mildews.
+These products are at high risk for resistance.
 Use the higher rate under heavy disease pressure.
 Use 14-day intervals under moderate to heavy pressure, and 21-day intervals under low disease pressure.
-To help prevent the development of resistance, limit the use of group 11 fungicides to a maximum of 2 times per season, and never make more than 2 applications in a row.
+To help prevent the development of resistance, limit the use of group 11 fungicides to a maximum of 2 times per season.
 Alternate with at least 2 applications of fungicides in different chemical groups (see table 3).
 Caution: Sovran drift may cause severe injury to certain cherry and Asian pear varieties.

-Nova is a strong fungicide for control of powdery mildew, however powdery mildew has developed a reduced sensitivity to Nova in some areas of the world.
-To prevent the development of resistance, alternate Nova with other fungicides and do not use more than 2 times per season.
-Nova is locally systemic.
-Once absorbed by the plant, it can not be washed off by rain.
+Nova and Inspire (group 3 fungicides) are registered for powdery mildew control.
+Note that grape powdery mildew has developed a reduced sensitivity to this fungicide group in some areas of the world.
+To prevent the development of resistance, alternate group 3 fungicides with fungicides from other groups, and do not use more than 1-2 times per season.
 Do not apply Nova with copper fungicides such as fixed copper, copper oxychloride, copper sulphate or other copper containing products because this combination reduces the effectiveness of Nova.

 Milstop is a contact fungicide that controls powdery mildew.
 It does not provide control of botrytis.
 It is considered a weaker product than sulphur, but may provide a good alternative for use on sulphur-sensitive cultivars.
 Apply using a sufficient volume of water to insure complete coverage of all stems and foliage.
 Use the high rate and short application interval (7 days) when conditions favour the development of powdery mildew.
 OMRI approved for organic production.